 This beautifully made collection offers you 200 different stitches to learn and use in your work.

 It’s one of those books on crochet for beginners that you totally must-have.
-There is something here for everyone, from the beginner crocheter to someone who has done it for a while and wants to learn more.
+There is something here for everyone, from the beginner crocheter practicing their new skills to someone who has done it for a while and wants to learn more.

 Each stitch here has a written instruction (my favorite), a charted instruction, and photos to go along with all that.
 So, no matter what way you prefer to learn, it’s there for you.